 - Approval of exceptions to program guiding principles

-- Approval of application rationalization decisions
+- Input into application rationalization decisions

 - Support for data access/data management and conversion activities